anhchor/lostsectortoday/about.md

 ---
 layout: page
 title: About
 desc: 'The daily Legend/Master Lost Sectors in Destiny 2.
-Updated for Season 15: Season of the Lost.'
+Updated for Season 16: Season of the Risen.'
 ---

-_Note: this site has not yet been fully updated for changes in the Witch Queen._

 ## Lost Sectors Overview

 Every day, a Lost Sector is available at Legend (1550) and Master (1580) difficulty.
 It's highlighted on the map; you must first clear the LS normally on your current character, even if you cleared it on another character, before it shows up as available for Legend/Master.

-This site currently covers **Legend** Lost Sectors only.
+This site currently covers details for **Legend** Lost Sectors only.

 Daily reset is at 9:00 AM Pacific Time (UTC -8).

 ## Rewards

 - **Rewards**: Exotic armour for your class, weighted towards Exotics that you don't have yet.
 The armour slot rotates every day.
 - **Drop rate**: has never been confirmed.
 Commonly thought of as ~20–25% for Legend, ~30–35% for Master.